-- have significantly greater difficulty in learning than the majority of children their age - have learning disabilities which either prevent or hinder them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools.

-Pupils will not be regarded as having SEN solely because the language or form of language of their home is different from the language in which they will be taught.
+- have significantly greater difficulty in learning than most children their age - have learning disabilities which either prevent or hinder them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools. - The expression 'Special Educational Need' covers a wide range of neurological differences, including Dyslexia, Dyspraxia, Dyscalculia, Attention Deficit (Hyperactivity) Disorder (ADHD) or (ADD) and Autistic Spectrum Condition.
+It may also include those who have problems with their eyesight or hearing, or those whose learning difficulties result from social, emotional, or mental health difficulties. - Pupils will not be regarded as having SEN solely because the language or form of language of their home is different from the language in which they will be taught.
 The support for those pupils whose first language is not English is set out in the English as an Additional Language (EAL) Policy.